 When you make a mortgage payment, you aren’t just paying back your loan.
 You’re also paying interest on the remaining balance of your loan.
 Interest payments can add up over the years.
-If you pay off your mortgage, you’ll save thousands of dollars in interest payments.
+If you pay off your mortgage early, you’ll save thousands of dollars in interest payments.

 3. Build Equity

 Once you pay off your mortgage, you will have 100 percent equity in your home.
 You can use that equity to get a home equity line of credit, or HELOC, in case of future emergencies.
 Just remember that getting that line of credit isn’t immediate and you may need to wait before the funds come through.

 4. Avoid Frivolous Spending

 If you tend to be a big spender, then it might be to your benefit to pay off your mortgage as soon as you have the money.
 For some people, leaving money sitting in a bank account is just too much of a temptation – they can’t resist burning through it.
 If that sounds like you, you might be better off putting the money towards your mortgage right away.

 Whether or not it’s logical, one of the pros of paying off a mortgage early is it can give homeowners tremendous peace of mind.
 For many people nearing retirement age, this is especially appealing, since they’re likely preparing to live on a limited income.
 Paying off your mortgage early can reduce stress and bring you a sense of security.

 Cons of Paying Off Your Mortgage Early

 Paying off your mortgage early has pros and cons.
 Here are some of the downsides to paying off your house ahead of schedule.

 Using your savings for paying off your mortgage early isn’t always a good idea.
 Although it’s true that you will still have the funds in home equity, it’s hard to access those funds in case of an emergency.